Courtyard at Versailles

 From hunting grounds to chateau to opulent palace, Versailles evolved and erupted into glory with the monarchic figures who sculpted its grandeur and in turn rose and fell against its emblematic backdrop.

-The land Versailles occupies was once a natural refuge, its original attractions were lush forest and meadows thronging with wildlife.
-Our story begins in August 1607, when Louis XIII, at the time a young king to be, first came to Versailles and found the area ideallic for hunting excursions and conveniently close to Paris yet removed from city bustle.
+The land Versailles occupies was once a natural refuge, its original attractions were lush forests and meadows thronging with wildlife.
+Our story begins in August 1607, when Louis XIII, at the time a young king-to-be, first came to Versailles and found the area ideal for hunting excursions and conveniently close to Paris yet removed from the city bustle.
 He visited again several times before eventually building a humble hunting lodge at the site in 1624.
 A few years later plans were laid for a more substantial royal residence which was finished in 1634.

 This was a golden age for Versailles, now the very heart of French politics, and it became the glitering stage upon which the intrigues of the French court were played out to thier most decadent and diabolic.

-Multitudes of books, movies and TV shows have been created, inspired by Versailles at this fascinating juncture in time.
-The sheer scale of the entertainments carried on at the palace in this era were of historic proportion.
+Multitudes of books, movies, and TV shows have been created, inspired by Versailles at this fascinating juncture in time.
+The sheer scale of the entertainments carried on at the palace in this era was of historic proportion.
 However, nothing lasts forever, and with Louis XIV’s death in 1715, Versailles fell into relative disuse by the royal court for some years.

 Time passed and it was Louis XV (who was himself born at Versailles), who would rekindle efforts toward his great-grandfather’s vision for the Palace’s grandeur.
-Louis XV was often in residence at Versailles and consistently expanded and renovated in a series of building projects including completion of the Royal Opera House which his great grandfather had begun.
-Notably Motzart performed at Versailles as a child prodigy during this period.
+Louis XV was often in residence at Versailles and consistently expanded and renovated in a series of building projects including the completion of the Royal Opera House which his great-grandfather had begun.
+Notably, Motzart performed at Versailles as a child prodigy during this period.

 These lavish attentions toward the estate were continued by Louis XVI in whose fated reign, the final curtain would be drawn on the monarchy of France.